prtkgpt/questdb.io/docs/guide/homebrew.md

 ---
 title: How to use QuestDB with Homebrew
 sidebar_label: Homebrew
+description: Tutorial on how to use QuestDB with Homebrew.
 ---

 This guide shows how to use Homebrew to install and start QuestDB.
 This is a